 The Hays Code

-In America, The Motion Picture Production Code (a.k.a The Hays Code, named after its creator Will H. Hays), first published in March 1930, introduced film censorship in the US through stating a series of guidelines to film producers.
-The Hays Code directly influenced the content of almost every American film made between 1930 and 1966, when the Motion Picture Association of America introduced a ratings system.
+In America, The Motion Picture Production Code (aka The Hays Code, named after its creator Will H. Hays) was first published in March 1930 which introduced film censorship in the US through stating a series of guidelines to film producers.
+The Hays Code directly influenced the content of almost every American film made between 1930 and 1968, when the Motion Picture Association of America introduced a ratings system.

 The Hays Code was based on three general principles:

-Consequently the only way to circumvent the code was by painting homosexuals as villains and that they always paid for their crimes.
-In addition, original theatre plays and novels which were more out, were modified accordingly for movie versions.
+The only way to circumvent the code was by painting homosexuals and lesbians as villains and that they always paid for their crimes.
+In addition, original gay theatre plays and novels which were more out, were censored for movie versions.

-Due to the Hays Code many of the movies featured obsessive older mannish woman who lechered over young femme woman and "Bull daggers" who were consequently doomed to punishment (Rebecca's housekeeper, All About Eve's fan, Walk on the Wild Side possessive Madame).
-Then there were the boarding school/ uni romances (The Wild Party, Mädchen in Uniform, Olivia...) perhaps reflecting at the time that male homosexuality was a crime and for many countries sapphic love was not a crime.
+Due to the Hays Code, lesbian characters were often portrayed as obsessive older mannish woman who lechered over young femme woman and "Bull daggers" who were consequently doomed to punishment (Rebecca's housekeeper, All About Eve's fan, Walk on the Wild Side possessive Madame).
+Then there were the boarding school/ uni romances (The Wild Party, Mädchen in Uniform, Olivia ...) perhaps reflecting at the time that male homosexuality was a crime and for many countries sapphic love was not a crime.
 Even international directors who did not need to adhere to the code...
 The Killing of Sister George seriously freaked me out, and I couldn't watch it all.
 And seriously lesbian vampire movies?

-Again, I cringe at the thought of the lesbian vampire movie genre.
-Forgive me if I can your knickers in a twist but I do question some male directors as to why they made sapphic movies even if they were art house cimena heroes such as Fassbinder's The Bitter Tears of Petra von Kant, Ingmar Bergman's Persona, and other male directors like Kevin Smith's Chasing Amy.. and now I hear screams from you for Abdellatif Kechiche's Blue Is The Warmest Color.
-And why some male directors had to include an unnecessary lezza kiss, take 1: e.g. Basic Instincts, Cruel Intentions, Spring Breakers...
+Again, I cringe at the thought of the vintage lesbian vampire movie genre.
+Forgive me, if I get your knickers in a twist but I do question some male directors as to why they made sapphic movies even if they were art house cinema heroes such as Fassbinder's The Bitter Tears of Petra von Kant, Ingmar Bergman's Persona, and other male directors like Kevin Smith's Chasing Amy ... and now I hear screams from you, for including Abdellatif Kechiche's Blue Is The Warmest Color.
+And why did some male directors include an unnecessary girl-on-girl kiss, take 1: Basic Instincts, Cruel Intentions, Spring Breakers ...

-I salute the early lesbian directors like Alice Guy-Blaché for dressing up as husband in her 1902 - Sage Femme De Première Classe and Dorothy Arzner for her 1929 - The Wild Party.
+I salute the early classic lesbian movie directors like Dorothy Arzner for her 1929 - The Wild Party.
 Then Katharine Hepburn for her gender-bending role in 1935 - Sylvia Scarlett when the Hays code was five years in place and the 1961 - The Children's Hour even though it had to be cut.
-For me the Hunger, Desert Hearts, The Colour Purple kicked it off, on mainstream.
-Bravo and thank you to the heroic woman directors who really felt what they were directing and to some of the boys who so warmly directed their movies.
-Without some of these movies and no lucky strike, chance meeting, for sure I would have been deliberating longer to step into my first lezza club!
+For me The Hunger, Desert Hearts, The Colour Purple kicked it off, on mainstream.
+Bravo and thank you to the heroic lesbian directors who really felt what they were directing and to some of the boys who so warmly directed their movies.
+Without some of these stellar lesbian movies and no lucky strike, chance meeting, for sure I would have been deliberating longer to step alone, with herat beat pouding into my first lezza club (Il Sottomarino Giallo NightClub, Milano) !

 Translated as Midwife to the Upper Class.
-The female director (Alice Guy) plays the husband - trailblazing for movies at the time.
+The female director (Alice Guy) plays the husband - quite trailblazing for movies at the time as theatrical male impersonators were becoming passé in theatre.

 Dir: Alice Guy-Blaché | Alice Guy-Blaché & Yvonne Serand

-Sortie girl discovers a magic seed that can make women act like men and vice versa.
-She takes one, then slips one to her maid and her philandering fiancé...
+Young heiress discovers a magic seed that can make women act like men and vice versa.
+Of course she takes one, then slips one to her maid and her philandering fiancé ...

 Dir: Sidney Drew | Edith Storey

-A femme fatale's charms and unrepressed nature brings ruin to her numerous admirers including the Countess "Tuxedo" and eventually, to herself.
+A femme fatale's charms brings ruin to her numerous admirers including the Countess "Tuxedo" and eventually, to herself.

-Pandora's Box: French censors thought it indecent for a father and son pursue the same woman so they changed the silent movie titles from son to male secretary and the lezza Countess became her childhood friend.
+Pandora's Box: French censors thought it indecent for a father and son to pursue the same woman so they changed the silent movie's intertitles from son to male secretary and, the lezza Countess became her childhood friend.

 Dir: G. W. Pabst | Louise Brooks & Alice Roberts

 Party girl falls in love with her Prof but is berated by him for her plagiarisation.
-Studious girl friend dissuades her from leaving so party girl takes it upon herself to educate studious girl about men...
+Studious girl friend dissuades her from leaving and as thanks party girl educates studious girl about men...

 Dir: Dorothy Arzner | Clara Bow & Marceline Day

-Legendary for Dietrich performing in tophat and tails and, erotically kissing a woman on screen
+Though not a lesbian flick, it's legendary for Dietrich performing in top hat and tails and, erotically kissing a woman on screen.

 Dir: Josef von Sternberg | Marlene Dietrich